lixpaulian/stm32f7-uart/README.md

 The current implementation supports CTS/RTS hardware handshaking and can be enabled/disabled over the standard `termios` structure.
 This functionality is implemented by the HAL and the STM32F7xx hardware.

 The `termios` VMIN and VTIM control characters are properly interpreted; in addition, because in embedded applications much shorter delays than 0.1 seconds are often required, we use a second control caracter (mapped onto "spare 2") to reach a finer grain timeout for VTIM.
-This control character can be refered as `c_cc[VTIM + 2]` and can take values from 0 to 99 ms. The final timeout will be computed as `c_cc[VTIM] * 100 + c_cc[VTIM + 2]`.
+This control character can be refered as `c_cc[VTIM_MS]`, or `c_cc[VTIM + 2]` and can take values from 0 to 99 ms. The final timeout will be computed as `c_cc[VTIM] * 100 + c_cc[VTIM_MS]`.
+Note however, that when the driver is operated in DMA mode, the POSIX description of the relationship between VTIM and VMIN does not fully apply: the inter-character timeout is not  observed, rather the timeout until the first idle character.

 The driver supports RS-485 half-duplex operation.
 There are two aspects to consider: